 If one of the four bands of elastic on the K7XX breaks, however, it could be another matter.
 Anything elastic has a shelf life, and I don’t know how long that could possibly be, but if those die: you’ll likely lose part of that comfy feel—if not all of it.
 Still, treat these right and that situation may never arise.

 The K7XX are both tall and wide, delivering a great space inside the mix.
-While the balance isn’t perfect across the whole spectrum, it excels in many areas.
+While these aren’t perfect across the whole spectrum, they excel in many areas.

 Beginning with the high end, cymbals don’t quite have the intensity that you might find on more commercial sounding cans—which isn’t surprising as most consumer cans have a huge overemphasis at about 7-10kHz.
 But despite losing some prominence at the higher end of the frequency spectrum, you’re still getting that accurate image that you’d hope for from reference headphones.
 And the lower power at this region mean you completely avoid the sibilance that can plague vocals—and if your headphones produce that “Sss” sound, good luck ever getting used to it.

 Because there’s no real range of notes that overpower others, you may notice a lot of qualities to the drum kit that you haven’t noticed before, and it’s partly down to the capabilities of the AKG K7XX drivers.
 This is something that can be appreciated when listening to Metal in particular.
 Tracks that can get entirely squished in some headphones are crystal clear on the K7XX.

 The K7XX midrange is expertly crafted: electric guitars, lead synths, and your brass instruments are well-balanced—again, the advantages of a flat frequency response.
 String sections are also reproduced excellently in these and, likewise, it owes a lot to the space created around them.